story75/pixel-craft/apps/docs/src/content/docs/guides/getting-started.md

 :::caution
 This is not a tutorial on HTML, TypeScript or JavaScript.
 If you're not familiar with those technologies I recommend that you read up on them first.
 This guide assumes your familiar with modern web development and know how to use and configure your tools.

+Also since the engine is still in development, the API might change.
+The current Application API is very likely to be heavily refactored soon.
+For the time being, you can use it, but it may be helpful to use the raw engine integration instead.
 :::

 The CLI uses [Bun](https://bun.sh/) internally.
 You can use npm or yarn instead, but then you're required to handle bundling and the development server yourself.